-Our backpacks are made from unprinted brown paper that is collected from the cement sack-printing factory in South Africa.
+Our backpacks are made from unprinted brown paper that is collected from a local factory in South Africa.
 Once at our studio in Cape Town, we fuse the paper to fabric and send this “paper material” to our teams of sewers to make up the bags with strong cotton webbing straps.
 This cotton is locally manufactured and dyed charcoal in South Africa.

 Features of Natural Cotton Backpack:

-- Two layers of recycled brown cement paper
+- Two layers of reclaimed brown cement paper

 - Paper fused to fabric (outer layer fused to cotton twill fabric that is extra thick)